-Area of Special Educational Need Relating to difficulties with: Children may have a delay or disorder in one or more of the following areas: Attention / Interaction skills: May have difficulties ignoring distractions.
+Area of Special Educational Need Relating to difficulties with: Communication and Interaction Children may have a delay or disorder in one or more of the following areas: Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
 Interaction will not always be appropriate.
 May have peer relationship difficulties.
 May not be able to initiate or maintain a conversation.
 Understanding / Receptive Language: May need visual support to understand or process spoken language.
 May need augmented communication systems.
 May have frequent misunderstandings.
 Repetition of language and some basic language needs to be used to aid their understanding.
 Speech / Expressive Language: May use simplified language and limited vocabulary.
 Ideas / conversations may be difficult to follow, with the need to request frequent clarification.
-Some immaturities in Communication and Interaction

-Cognition and Learning Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation.
-Pupils may have difficulties with the skills needed for effective learning such as the use of: Language, memory and reasoning skills Sequencing and organisational skills An understanding of numbers Problem solving and concept development skills Fine and gross motor skills Independent learning skills Exercising choice Decision making Information processing Children may have a specific learning disability such as dyslexia, dyscalculia, dyspraxia or dysgraphia.
+Some immaturities in the speech sound system.
+Grammar / phonological awareness still fairly poor and therefore their literacy can be affected.

+Cognition Support for learning difficulties may be required when children

+and and young people learn at a slower pace than their peers, even

+Learning with appropriate differentiation.
+Pupils may have difficulties

+9 with the skills needed for effective learning such as the use of:

+Language, memory and reasoning skills

+Sequencing and organisational skills

+An understanding of numbers

+Problem solving and concept development skills

+Fine and gross motor skills

+Independent learning skills

+Exercising choice

+Decision making

+Information processing

+Children may have a specific learning disability such as

+dyslexia, dyscalculia, dyspraxia or dysgraphia.

-Social Emotional May have difficulties with social and emotional development which may lead to or stem from:
+Social May have difficulties with social and emotional development

-and which may lead to or stem from.
+Emotional which may lead to or stem from:

+and

 Mental Health Social isolation

 Behaviour difficulties

 Attention difficulties (ADD/ADHD)

 Anxiety and/or depression

 Attachment disorders

 Low self-esteem

 Issues with self-image

+Corcomi Those numile may have a medical arrangels condition that

-Sensory and/or Physical These pupils may have a medical or genetic condition that could lead to difficulties with:
+Sensory and/or These pupils may have a medical or genetic condition that could lead to difficulties with:

+Physical Codia loud to difficulties With.

+, 0.00.
 Specific medical conditions

 Gross / fine motor skills

 Visual / hearing impairment

 Accessing the curriculum without adaptations

 Physically accessing the building(s) or equipment

 Under or over sensitivity to noise / smells / light / touch /

 taste

 Toileting / self-care